 In saying that, we are aware that mental health and addictions often do not sit as separate experiences and the programme will be inclusive.

-There will be opportunities over the duration of the project to provide HPA with sector information which identifies gaps and opportunities for the future.
+There will be opportunities over the duration of the project to provide sector information which identifies gaps and opportunities for the future.

 Rākau Roroa Faciliators/Mentors/Tall Trees questions: